AngelHJY/cse15l-lab-reports/LabReport1.md

 2. This is not an error.
 With an argument, the working directory is /home/lecture1.
 This changes the current directory from /home to /home/lecture1.
 ![Image](lab1-4.png)

 3. This is an error.
+The current working directory is /home.
 The cd command does not work with file paths, only directories.
 ![Image](lab1-7.png)

 4.
 ![Image](lab1-2.png)

 5.